Life Drawing

 Wild Animal Scramble

-How well do you know differnt kinds of animals?
+How well do you know different kinds of animals?
 In this animal guessing game, try to guess the name of the animal picture taped/clipped to your shirt backs by asking only yes & no questions of others in the group.
 Everyone else will be trying to guess their animal at the same time, too.
 See if you can concentrate while laughing at the some of the crazy animal guesses that will surely come up.

 Bat & Moths